Looking for gifts for Cricut users?? Check out my top 10 gift ideas for the crafty person in your life and what Cricut

 5. Product Blanks

 If you feel like your Cricut lover has everything Cricut has ever made, then maybe getting them product blanks is your best bet!
 Depending on what they like to make or personalize, Amazon has a lot of great blank sets for pretty cheap.
 Here are a few of my favorites:

 6. Easy Press or Heat Press

 I used to use my iron and it worked well enough, but what a difference a heat press makes!
 My vinyl doesn’t come off anymore in the wash and lasts for years!

-If you’d like to read all about the heat press I own click here.
-There are also heat presses you can get that have adapters for mug and hat presses like this one (I don’t personally have this one though, but reviews are good for it).
+If you’d like to read all about the Power Press heat press with a tutorial click here.
+There are also heat presses you can purchase that have adapters for mug and hat presses like this one.
+(I don’t personally have this one though, but reviews are good!)